gatsbyjs/gatsby/docs/docs/eslint.md

 ### Disabling ESLint

-Create an empty .eslintrc.js file to disable linting.
+If you want to disable ESLint completely, just create an empty `.eslintrc` file.

 When there is no ESLint file Gatsby implicitly adds a barebones ESLint loader.
 The empty file will disable this behavior as Gatsby assumes once you have an ESLint file you are in charge of linting.